-Students who do not pass Step 1 within 12 months from the end of the Basic Science Integration Course and are dismissed may appeal the dismissal to the Appeals Committee.
-The Appeals

-Committee will review the case and make a recommendation to the Executive Dean, who will make a final decision that cannot be appealed.
+Students who do not pass Step 1 within 12 months from the end of Semester 5 (BSIS) and are dismissed may appeal the dismissal to the Appeals Committee.
+The Appeals Committee will review the case and make a recommendation to the Executive Dean, who will make a final decision that cannot be appealed.

-Please Note: As of July 1, 2021, the total number of attempts permitted by NBME on any Step Component has been reduced from six to four.
+Please Note: 1.
+The total number of attempts permitted by NBME on any Step Component has been reduced from six to four.